Eurofiber-CloudInfra/azure-url-monitor/README.md

 - [ ] A cool name
 - [ ] Support for Kubernetes
 - [ ] Cloud-init setup ready to roll
+- [ ] Automatically create Azure Monitoring Alerts for each test
 - [ ] Fun

 ## Run locally